Way of the Roses Route Guide, Stage Three: York to Bridlington

 Constantine the Great statue outside York Minster

-Constantine's father Emperor Constantius I died at York in AD306, and Constantine was acclaimed Emperor by the Roman Legions in York.
+Constantine's father Emperor Constantius I died at York in AD306, and Constantine was acclaimed as the new Emperor by the Roman Legions in York.

 Constantine is known for allowing Christians to worship freely, but it is not clear that he lived a very Christian life himself.